-Announce security measures for the collection, using this summary sheet: DOWNLOAD THE DOCUMENT.
+Announce security measures for the collection, using the summary sheet (cf online version of the Organiser's Guide p.15).
 You can print this out and put it up somewhere for people to refer to.

 DISTRIBUTE COLLECTION EQUIPMENT

 The Ocean Initiatives publicity material is provided courtesy of the Surfrider Foundation Europe.
 In order to prevent waste, please make sure you distribute the material sparingly to participants and try to recoup any material that can be reused at the end of the collection (make use of the bags to collect materials and fill them.)
 Below are a couple of suggestions for handing out kit: